Over 100 years of shipping history

 POWER CORPORATION TAKES CONTROL OF CSL

-Power Corp. becomes full owner of CSL, the first time CSL is privately owned since 1875 when its precursor company was merged.
+Power Corporation becomes full owner of CSL, the first time CSL is privately owned since the merger of its precursor company.

 PAUL MARTIN AND LAURENCE PATHY PURCHASE CSL